Optikube/.github/profile/README.md

   - Queries Kubecost data hourly to adjust resources, ensuring optimal performance and cost efficiency for OptiKube managed deployments.
 - **Cost and Resource Visualizations:**
   - Provides comprehensive graphs and visuals that display cost breakdowns, resource usage, and resource efficiency across various deployments.
+- **Savings and Cluster Recommendations:**
+  - Access tailored recommendations for cost savings and optimal resource allocation by deployment and namespace, based on user specified criteria and goals.
 - **Scaler Management:**
   - Allows users to create, update, and delete KEDA scalers through the frontend interface.
 - **User-Centric Optimization Settings**: